For questions regarding the Ebola virus, please call (202) 442-8141.

 Are There Different Types of EMS?

-Operating separately from (although alongside) the fire and police service of the area, these ambulances are funded by local or national government.
-In some countries, these tend to be found only in big cities, whereas in countries such as the United Kingdom, almost all emergency ambulances are part of the NHS
+Operating separately (although alongside) from the fire and police service of the area, these ambulances are funded by local or national government.
+In some countries, these tend to be found only in big cities, whereas in countries such as the United Kingdom, almost all emergency ambulances are part of the National Health Service

 Fire or Police Linked Service